-- 1. Select the correct ACL Policy Map from the drop-down list next to Policy Map (see Figure 104). - 2.
-Next, check the boxes below Attach Class Map to Policy Map next to all the ports that you would like to apply this Policy Map to. - 3.
-Click on the Attach button.
+- 1. Select the correct ACL Policy Map from the drop-down list next to Policy Map (see Figure 106). - 2.
+Next, check the boxes below Attach Class Map to Policy Map next to all the ports that you would like to apply this Policy Map to.